 We at Aikido of El Paso understand the importance of instilling the character traits of responsibility, respect, discipline, self confidence and wise choice making skills in youth.
 Our Youth Program teaches practical and proven self-defense methods, in addition to enforcing clear rules of good behavior to be followed in class and at home.
 Find out more.

-Aikido of El Paso is located at 4940 Hondo Pass, in the Hondo Village Shopping Center, between Dyer and Diana.
-The location provides fast and easy access from all parts of town.
-There is ample parking at the dojo.
-Aikido of El Paso is equipped with a largest in town 1,000sq. ft. practice mat, changing rooms and lavatories.
+Aikido of El Paso is located at 808 Montana Ave., near Virginia St. and the Pat O'Rourke Recreation Center The location provides fast and easy access from all parts of town.
+There is non-metered street parking at the dojo.
+Aikido of El Paso is equipped with a large 1300sq. ft. practice area, male and female changing rooms and lavatories.
 Visit us.